A rising tide does not automatically lift all boats, especially if you’re an African-American college student, a new report shows.

 “Even among the institutions that improved, black students were not always able to reap the benefits,” said Andrew Nichols, Education Trust’s director of higher education research and data analytics and a co-author of the report.
 “What we see in our report lends credibility to what the student activists have been saying.
 You can think it’s anecdotal when it’s just a protest here and there, but what we find here are distributing trends that have been taking place for years and years.”

 Dr. Nichols noted that not all the findings were bad.
-At 70 percent of the college where overall graduation rates improved, black students made progress as well — just not as much progress as their peers.
+At 70 percent of the colleges where overall graduation rates improved, black students made progress as well — just not as much progress as their peers.

 The report singles out universities that have made progress.
 For example, at Ohio State University, 73 percent of black students graduated in 2013, up 26 percentage points since 2003.
 While 83 percent of white students there graduate, the gap between the two groups has shrunk nine points over that time period.
 The university credits initiatives aimed at supporting first-generation students as well as black and Latino students.
 One program begins in middle school and provides academic and financial support through college.
 There are also programs and retreats led by students themselves to provide ongoing support and problem solving.